Obama stumps for Virginia candidate in race seen as referendum on Biden | Politics

 Both candidates for governor have dug into hotly contested cultural issues to stir up voter engagement in the off-year election, including abortion rights and how schools address the topics of race and racism with students.
 McAuliffe has sought to paint Youngkin as a far-right extremist and align him with Trump, who has endorsed the Republican candidate.

 Youngkin's strength in the polls during the first weeks of early voting has worried Democrats, who anticipated a comfortable lead in a state that has trended blue in recent years.
 Democrats flipped the Virginia legislature in 2019 and Trump lost the state by 10 percentage points in November 2020, double his margin of defeat in 2016.
-Obama, who served as president from 2008 to 2016, will speak at Virginia Commonwealth University in Richmond on Saturday afternoon, aiming to boost McAuliffe, 64, in the final leg of the race.
-Biden is due to campaign with McAuliffe next week.
+Obama, who served as president from 2008 to 2016, was due to speak at Virginia Commonwealth University in Richmond on Saturday afternoon, aiming to boost McAuliffe, 64, in the final leg of the race.
+Biden is slated to campaign with McAuliffe next week.

 In a television ad broadcast on Wednesday, Obama backed McAuliffe's stances on climate change, abortion rights and voting rights.
 "I watched Terry stand strong on the values we all care about; protecting every citizen's right to vote, fighting climate change and defending a woman's right to choose," Obama said of the former governor.